dylanlott/CHOAM/README.md

 > **CHOAM**: The Chaum-Pedersen Heighliner Orbital Assault Machine.

+*tl;dr* - an authentication server that uses zero-knowledge proofs to authenticate requests and hand out JWTs for authorization.

 I've been reading a lot of Dune lately, so I present to you *CHOAM*, a Chaum-Pedersen protocol implementation in GRPC and Rust.
 Chaum-Pedersen is a Sigma protocol for [zero-knowledge proofs](https://en.wikipedia.org/wiki/Zero-knowledge_proof).

 ![CHOAM In Action](screenshot.png)